AwaizMd/Notes/javascript-notes.md

 And the most important concept to understand is the event loop.

 Event Loops in JavaScript ➰
-Instead of providing a half-baked explanation here, I highly recommend watching this video by Philip Roberts if you haven't already:
+Instead of providing a half-baked explanation here, I highly recommend reading top link to understand js working.

-Learn all about event loops in JS here.
+Learn all about event loops in above links.

 **Timers in JavaScript – setTimeout, setInterval, clearInterval ⏱️** I hope you watched the video.
 It mentioned timers.
 Let's talk about them more now.
 These are very frequently asked about in interviews.